Salt69/HS-Grabber/README.md

 # HS Grabber
 An powerful discord token grabber / discord token stealer stole discord password, info, etc, same when you change password.
+(Need a screenshot ?)[https://github.com/Stanley-GF/HS-Grabber#Some-screenshot-of-the-grabber]

+10 Star = video tutorial

 # How to use